Shuruppak: Archaeology

 In 1973, a three-day surface survey of the site was conducted by Harriet P. Martin.
 Consisting mainly of pottery shard collection, the survey confirmed that Shuruppak dates at least as early as the Jemdet Nasr period, expanded greatly in the Early Dynastic period, and was also an element of the Akkadian Empire and the Third Dynasty of Ur.

-A surface survey and a full magnetometer survey of the site was completed was conducted between 2016 and 2018 by a team from the Ludwig Maximilian University of Munich led by Adelheid Otto and Berthold Einwag.
+A surface survey and a full magnetometer survey of the site was completed was conducted between 2016 and 2018 by a team from LMU Munich led by Adelheid Otto and Berthold Einwag.
 The initial work was under the regional QADIS survey.
 A drone was used to create a digital elevation model of the site.
 The researchers found thousands of robber holes left by looters which had disturbed surface in many places, with the top several meters of the main mound destroyed.
 They were able to use remains of the 900 meter long trench left by excavators in 1902 and 1903 to orient old excavation documents and aerial mapping with their geomagnetic results.
 Part of the site was inaccessible because of the spoil heaps from the excavations.
 A city wall was found (in Area A), which had been missed in the past.
 A harbor and quay were also found.

-Further excavations seasons occurred in 2022 and 2024.
+Further excavations seasons occurred in 2022 and 2024 by a team from the Ludwig-Maximilians-Universität München.
 Work occurred in an area where the early German excavators found over 1000 seal impressions from about 500 seals (trench Id/Ie), in an area now heavily looted out.
 The seals covered a wide period, Jemdet Nasr, ED I and ED II so it was assumed the area was a rubbish dump.
 A location was chosen where sand encroachment had somewhat deterred the robbers. a trench was excavated measuring 4 meters long by 3 meters wide, to a depth of 2.5 meters without reaching virgin soil.
 A total of 180 clay sealings were found often matching those earlier excavated including an unusually large seal (3.5 centimeters) in the "Elegant Style".
 Portable X-ray fluorescence (pXRF) analysis of clay sealings suggested that rather than being deposited over a long period of time all of the various seal styles were being used at the same time.